GEOS-DEV/GEOS/src/docs/sphinx/tutorials/elasticity/Tutorial.rst

 **Context**

-In this tutorial, we use a a small strain linear elastic based solid mechanics solver (see :ref:`SolidMechanicsLagrangianFEM`) from GEOSX to solve for the bending of a three-dimensional beam.
+In this tutorial, we use a a small strain linear elastic based solid mechanics solver (see :ref:`SolidMechanicsLagrangianFEM`) from GEOSX to solve for the bending problem of a three-dimensional cantilever beam.
 The beam is fixed at one end, and subjects to a traction force pointing to the y-positive direction on the other end.
 The beam is deformed in the x-y plane.

 **Objectives**